Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 **2.2.1.
 Identifying the issue**

-Both examples of wordcount, as well as all the phases of Nutch crawl seem to run without errors (in this latter case, I could still see some failed map and reduce tasks).
-However, the indexing step of Nutch failed almost always.
+Wordcount examples, as well as all the phases of Nutch crawl seem to run without errors (in this latter case, I could still see some failed map and reduce tasks).
+However, the indexing step of Nutch almost always failed.
 Fortunately, I could just run the indexing step on an existing segment from a previous crawl, with:

 ```
 $NUTCH_HOME/runtime/deploy/bin/nutch index /crawlOutput//crawldb -linkdb /crawlOutput//linkdb /crawlOutput//segments/20160623170331
 ```
-where `crawlOutput` is the folder in the dfs that held the segments of the Nutch crawl.
+where `crawlOutput` is the folder in the DFS that held the segments of the Nutch crawl.

-The stack traces I could see in the terminal where I launched the application, as well as in the ResourceManager web UI (or in the JobHistory Server) were not informative most of the times:
+The stack traces I could see in the terminal where I launched the application, as well as in the ResourceManager web UI (or in the JobHistory Server) were not very informative most of the times:

 ```
 Exit code: 1